-We use the best name for sake brewing where Mt.
-Rokko fosters.
+We use only the best water from Mt.
+Rokko for sake brewing.

 One of the top 100 famous waters in Japan, “ Nada ” was discovered in 1840 (Tenpo 11).
 It is an underground water that flows up through the granite layer of Mt.
 Rokko.
 In addition, it has a low iron content that adversely affects sake brewing, and moderately contains active ingredients such as phosphorus and potassium promote yeast fermentation.
 Thereby Nada has produced a flavor that is crisp and refreshing, called the man wine.
 Tsukumoto style liquor using Miyamizu, which has a high hardness, is called “Sunny in Autumn” and “Akiei” because the quality of the sake made in winter is improved in the fall in half a year.
 The Miyamizu is indispensable for sake brewing, such as water for washing rice, water for soaking rice, and water used for sake mothers.
 Sawanotsuru carries Miyamizu from a dedicated well to the warehouse every day using a tank lorry.